 Write your own custom connector¶

 There may be instances where the product you want to integrate with does not have a connector as yet.
 In this case, you can build your own connector.
 Please refer to the document here for detailed instructions.
+The following are the types of custom connectors that you can write.

 - Custom connector